JR Motorsports: Car No. 9 history

 For the 2025 season, the No. 9 car was run on a part-time basis with Ross Chastain, Daniel Suárez, Shane van Gisbergen, and Connor Mosack.
 Chastain finished eighth at COTA, fourth at Darlingon, and fifth at Nashville.
 Suárez took the No. 9 car to victory lane at Mexico.
 Van Gisbergen followed it up with a win at the Chicago street course.

+In 2026, van Gisbergen and Chastain would return to drive the No. 9 car in select races.
+In his first start of the season, van Gisbergen would earn victory at Austin.
+He would score another victory at Sonoma.
+Chastain won at Charlotte after rain ended the race following the second stage.
+Carson Kvapil would compete in five NASCAR O’Reilly Auto Parts Series races in the No. 9 to fill out his 2026 full time schedule.
+Lee Pulliam would make his NASCAR O'Reilly Auto Parts Series in the No. 9 car at Martinsville.
+Jake Finch would compete in five NASCAR O’Reilly Auto Parts Series races in the No. 9 car.